-PBGC will seek to rebalance the investment portfolio at least quarterly to keep its asset allocation consistent with this Investment Policy.
+PBGC may rebalance the investment portfolio quarterly to keep its asset allocation consistent with this Investment Policy.
 The timing and size of rebalancing should consider current market conditions, liquidity needs of the Corporation, the cost of rebalancing, anticipated receipt of assets from newly trusteed plans, and projected premiums.
-To avoid unnecessary transaction costs, cash flow to and from the Program, including assets received from newly trusteed pension plans, should be used to rebalance back to the targeted percentage where possible.
+To avoid unnecessary transaction costs, cash flow to and from the Program, including assets received from newly-trusteed pension plans, should be used to rebalance back to the targeted percentage where possible.